acoustic-warfare/FPGA-sampling/README.md

-Welcome to the Acoutic warfare FPGA-samling github!
+Welcome to the Acoustic Warfare FPGA-samling github!

 Information about the project and user guid on how to build and run the project is found under the [Project Wiki](../../wiki).